 It is a very down to earth basic handling and first aid course in a relaxed environment with the added advantage of having a pool of the UK’s largest collection of Psittacines and a teacher in Mr Steve Nichols; he has probably handled more parrots than anyone else in the country in his 30 years study of this fascinating creature.

-We have our own hospital where you can witness and participate in any of the procedures that will be on-going (and there’s always something), from micro chipping to beak shaping, wound treatment to gavage feeding; depending on which course you choose, we have full en-suite accommodation situated within the zoo.
+We have our own hospital where you can witness and participate in any of the procedures that will be on-going (and there’s always something), from micro chipping to beak shaping, wound treatment to gavage feeding; depending on which course you choose, we have accommodation available on-site.

 If this is of interest to you or your company, please email a member of our team using the Contact Us page and we shall send through all the information you will need.